 Copyright © 2002 Bruce W. Smith, all rights reserved, used here with his kind permission.

-I've done this one before, but the speed of the D2Hs is about so much more than the 8-frames-per-second frame rate:
+I've done this one before, but the speed of the D2Hs is about much, much more than the 8-frames-per-second frame rate:

 Shot with a Nikon D2Hs, Nikon 18-70mm DX at 53mm and f/8.5, 1/100 at ISO 200.